desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-23-custom-maven-repositories.md

 ---

 Dependabot now checks custom Maven repositories specified in your `pom.xml` for updates.
-If you specify any custom repos in your `pom.xml` you'll start seeing updates from Dependabot for dependencies from them automatically.
+You'll start seeing updates for dependencies from them automatically.

 If you use a `settings.xml` file to specify your repositories and would like Dependabot to be able to update those dependencies, too, please [get in touch][get-in-touch].

+Oh, and in case you missed it, Dependabot now supports [multimodule Maven projects][multimodule-projects] too.

 🎉

 [get-in-touch]: mailto:support@dependabot.com
+[multimodule-projects]: multimodule-maven-files